ngUpgraders/ng-forward/API.md

 - **`value`**  **[any]**  A value to pass along to the next callback of any event subscribers.

-## JQLite Extensions

-Ng-Forward adds the following extensions to the JQLite / JQuery object returned by angular.element.
-These extensions mimic features found in Angular 2.
-These extensions serve as helpful methods for your convenience.
-All of these methods work on the 0 index element if the jq collection has more than one element.

-#### nativeElement

-**read-only** The native DOM element inside the jq wrapper.

-#### componentInstance

-**read-only** The component's class instance.

-#### componentViewChildren

-**read-only** An array of all child elements wrapped as jq elements.

-#### getLocal(injectable)

-An easy way to ask the injector for a dependency.
-You can pass either string or annotated class.

-###### Parameters

-- **`injectable`**  **string | class**  The string or annotated class you'd like to retrieve from the injector.

 ## @Injectable

 A decorator that marks a class as injectable.
 It can then be injected into other annotated classes via the [@Inject](#inject) decorator.